-Day One, Kathmandu arrival, and sightseeing.
+Day One, Kathmandu arrival and sightseeing.

 Day two: Morning tour and onward to Pokhara.

 We started on our overland journey after collecting our luggage at 5 pm.
-Pokhara is 200km to the west, and it takes 6-7 hours of safe driving on the winding mountain highway.
+Pokhara is 200km to the west and takes 6-7 hours of safe driving on the winding mountain highway.
 We stopped at a small town called Damauli at 9 pm, checked into a small hotel, had a quick dinner, and retired as we had a 6.30 am start the following day.

 Day three: Starting the trek.

 We had been hiking towards Banthanti from Ulleri when we got caught in a hailstorm.
-We had just managed to find shelter in a tea shop when it started hailing heavily.
+We had just found shelter in a tea shop when it started hailing heavily.
 The golf ball-sized made loud banging noise when it hit the tin roofs.
 Pretty soon, the path and fields were white with the hailstones.
 It stopped after 30 minutes of the inundant hail storm.
 We reached Banthanti in twenty minutes; it was the stop for the night.

 Day four: Ghorepani 2850 m.

 We started our hike after breakfast amidst the oak and Rhododendron forest with soothing sounds of flowing streams.
-We stopped for many photos, to absorb the surroundings as it was a short 3-4 hours of hiking.
+We stopped for many photos to absorb the surroundings as it was a short 3-4 hours of hiking.
 We had planned to go up to Poonhill 3210 meters if the weather was good so we could enjoy the sunset.
 It also meant that we did not have to get up in the dark to go up Poonhill for sunrise and avoid the crowd.

 Day five: Poonhill and on to Tadapani.

-Day six: Jhinu Dana and hot-springs.
+Day six: Jhinu Dana and hot springs.

-We woke up with the clouds covering most of the snowcapped peaks.
+We woke up with the clouds covering most of the snow-capped peaks.
 We had a steep descent to the Kimron river, which took about two hours, followed by a forty-five-minute trek in undulating terrain and a ninety-minute climb to our lunch stop at Doorpin Danda.
 The lunch spot was also quite busy with other trekkers who had stopped for lunch.

 Day seven; Trek to Siwei and drive back to Pokhara.